aurooba/alfred-workflow-zoom-meetings/README.md

 ## Saving your Personal Zoom Meeting URL

-To add your Personal Zoom Meeting URL, open Alfred Preferences, navigate to Workflows, open the `Join Zoom Meeting` workflow, click on the `[x]` in the top right corner and add the value for the variable `personal`.
+To add your Personal Zoom Meeting URL, open Alfred Preferences, navigate to Workflows, open the `Join Zoom Meeting` workflow, click on the `[x]` in the top right corner and add your URL as the value for the variable `personal`.